-27.07 Health services quality has been compromised by inadequate and poorly maintained infrastructure and equipment, scarcity of trained health personnel, and the unavailability of drugs and pharmaceutical supplies.
-(Ethiopian Embassy) [5c]

-- An estimated 20,000 health care workers provide services in Ethiopia, the vast majority through the public sector.
+- 27.05 Ethiopian Embassy in the UK notes, accessed 23 January 2007, that: "Health services quality has been compromised by inadequate and poorly maintained infrastructure and equipment, scarcity of trained health personnel, and the unavailability of drugs and pharmaceutical supplies.
+An estimated 20,000 health care workers provide services in Ethiopia, the vast majority through the public sector.
 Not only are the ratios of health personnel to population substantially less than the average for Sub-Saharan Africa, but the situation is worsened by the fact that a considerable number of staff (one-third of doctors and one-sixth of nurses) work in Addis Ababa where about 4 per cent of the country's population live.
-(Ethiopian Embassy) [5c] - 27.09 Medicines Sans Frontiers reported an outbreak of meningitis in the Welayita region of the Southern Nations, Nationalities and Peoples Region in a press article of 20 February 2006.
+(Ethiopian Embassy) [5c] - 27.06 Medicines Sans Frontiers reported an outbreak of meningitis in the Welayita region of the Southern Nations, Nationalities and Peoples Region in a press article of 20 February 2006.
 "In four weeks, the total number of cases reached 89 (including 13 deaths) in Kendo Kocha and 52 (three deaths) in Boloro Sore....
 A vaccination campaign was initiated with the Ministry of Health targeting more than 200,000 people (everyone between the ages of 2 and 30 not previously vaccinated)."
 [25a]